What is Company risk? (also known as Business risk, Business failure risk and Single stock risk)

 - For each stock you purchase, set a “stop”, a price below which if the share price falls, your broker will automatically sell your shares.
 This will prevent you from suffering large losses.

-- Invest in mutual funds, index funds, and etf’s, each one which buys you a piece of dozens to a hundred or more corporations that the fund holds.
+- Invest in mutual funds, index funds, and ETFs, each of which buys you a piece of dozens to a hundred or more corporations that the fund holds.